ucdavisdatalab/workshop_introduction_to_version_control/docs/04_working-with-git.md

 Notice that Git is pretty verbose.
 Here, it's telling us that there is an **untracked** file in the directory.
 And that makes sense: we've made and saved `hello.txt` but haven't let Git know that it needs to track this file.
+This will involve adding the file to Git's **staging area**.

-To do so, we do exactly what the status message tells us to do
+To do so, we do exactly what the status message above tells us to do

 ```
 $ git add hello.txt